Transition of Magnetic Reconnection Regimes in Partially Ionized Plasmas: Introduction

 Recent studies showed interesting discrepancies between predictions from fully coupled fluid models and results from kinetic approaches.
 Laboratory experiments at MRX \citep{Lawrence2013} and fully kinetic Particle-In-Cell (PIC) simulations \citep{JJAPRL} indicate that the current sheet thickness does not expand to the hybrid inertial length $d^*$ but rather stays at ion inertial length $d_i$, regardless of the ionization fraction.
 The comparative study of \citet{JJAPOP} further found that multi-fluid MHD simulations tend to maintain a coupled state and produce a slower, Sweet-Parker-like scaling.
 In contrast, at higher ionization fraction ($\chi>0.15$), fully kinetic simulations allow a transition to faster, decoupled reconnection, where the reconnection rate scales like $\chi^{1/2}$ when normalized using the Alfvén speed based on the ion mass density $\rho_i$, indicating fast reconnection rate at the bulk Alfvén speed.

 The discrepancies noted above point to a gap between fluid and kinetic descriptions.
 In this study, we address this gap using a five-moment, three-fluid model that treats electrons, ions, and neutrals as separate species.
-We scan ion–neutral collisionality and ionization fraction to identify the transition from strongly coupled, resistive reconnection to decoupled, Hall-mediated reconnection.
-We then compare the resulting reconnection behavior with earlier kinetic and multifluid MHD results to evaluate whether the five-moment model can capture the onset, rate, and current-sheet structure of fast reconnection seen in kinetic regimes.
+We scan ion–neutral collisionality and ionization fraction to identify the transition from strongly coupled, resistive reconnection to decoupled, Hall-mediated reconnection. {In this sense, the present study complements two-fluid ion-neutral MHD comparisons with fully ionized single-fluid MHD models~\citep{Murtas2021,Murtas2022} by moving one step further in the model hierarchy toward separately evolved electron, ion, and neutral fluids.} We then compare the resulting reconnection behavior with earlier kinetic and multifluid MHD results to evaluate whether the five-moment model can capture the onset, rate, and current-sheet structure of fast reconnection seen in kinetic regimes.
 We do not include charge exchange, ionization, or recombination, as our goal is to isolate the role of frictional coupling between ions and neutrals.

 The paper is structured as follows: Sec.~\ref{sec:numerical} details the numerical model and the simulation setup employed in this study; Sec.~\ref{sec:results} presents the primary simulation results; in Sec.~\ref{sec:discussion}, we further discuss the findings and their broader implications.